-White’s Directory of 1845 mentions that the Fuel Allotment of 54 acres 1 rood and 34 perches was awarded at the time of the inclosures of Great Ellingham in 1799.
-The land produced an annual income from letting of £90.
+White’s Directory of 1845 mentions that the Fuel Allotments comprising 54 acres 1 rood and 34 perches were awarded at the time of the inclosures of Great Ellingham in c.1799.
+The land produced an annual income from lettings of £90.

-The Particulars and Valuation for Great Ellingham as taken by the Commissioners for the purpose of Inclosing the Commons, Common Fields and Waste Lands in the year 1800, lists the allotments for Poor Firing as follows:
+The Particulars and Valuation for Great Ellingham undertaken by the Commissioners at the time of the Inclosures lists the allotments for Poor Firing as follows:

 - on Broad Common 32 acres 3 roods 8 perches

 - on Pennell Common 6 acres 3 roods 12 perches